maximilianKoeper/melp/README.md

 ```
 Where n is the number of frames.
 When left blank it uses all frames.
 Returns eight arrays:
-- z_total_arr: contains the #hits in z-direction
+- z_total_arr: contains z-direction of the hits.
-- z_primary_arr: contains the  #primary hits in z-direction
+- z_primary_arr: contains z-direction of the primary hits.
-- z_secondary_arr: contains the # secondary hits in z-direction
+- z_secondary_arr: contains z-direction of the secondary hits.
-- z_tertiary_arr: contains the #tertiary hits in z-direction
+- z_tertiary_arr: contains z-direction of the tertiary hits.

-- edep_total_arr: contains the energy deposition in z-direction
+- edep_total_arr: contains the energy deposition in z-direction.
-- edep_primary_arr: contains the energy deposition of primary hits in z-direction
+- edep_primary_arr: contains the energy deposition of primary hits in z-direction.
-- edep_secondary_arr: contains the energy deposition of secondary hits in z-direction
+- edep_secondary_arr: contains the energy deposition of secondary hits in z-direction.
-- edep_tertiary_arr: contains the energy deposition of tertiary hits in z-direction
+- edep_tertiary_arr: contains the energy deposition of tertiary hits in z-direction.

 3. **Get Results**
 ```